What is a prospect is looking for when selecting enterprise software?

 Here is a summary of our key findings:

-Unsurprisingly, larger companies were more likely to already be using enterprise software.
-Yet, most companies with below 1,000 employees were implementing a system for the very first time.
+Companies with 50-499 employees were more likely to already be using enterprise software.
+Interestingly, most companies regardless of size were implementing a system for the very first time.

 Smaller businesses, with 0-49 employees, were most likely to be implementing a software for the first time.
 One of the most popular reasons businesses of this size were implementing enterprise software was to support business growth which suggests scalability is a key requirement during the selection process.